 |1905, June 22||Southern Power Company established by Benjamin N. and James B. Duke, (later Duke Power Company)|

-Benjamin Newton Duke took a leading role in the development of the tobacco, textile and hydroelectric power industries in North Carolina.
-He served as president of Citizens National Bank in Durham, N.C., and of the Southern Railway Company.
-Along with his brother, James Buchanan Duke, and their partner, George Washington Watts, Benjamin Duke held substantial investments in a variety of enterprises throughout the United States.
+Benjamin Newton Duke held a leadership position in several North Carolina and New York businesses, including the American Tobacco Company, W. Duke, Sons & Company, Erwin Cotton Mills, Fidelity Bank of Durham, Citizens' National Bank of Durham, Trinity Land Company, Durham Realty Corporation, Durham and Southern Railway Company, and Southern Power Company.
+Along with James B. Duke and their partner, George Washington Watts, Benjamin Duke held substantial investments in a variety of enterprises throughout the United States.

 - Duke, Sarah Pearson Angier, 1856-1936